Chaos Walking (film): Plot

-Viola escapes on a motorcycle while Todd chases after her on one of the horses.
-Prentiss and the men arrive at the farm, demanding Viola back as they believe she is a spy.
+Viola escapes, with Todd following.
+Prentiss and the men arrive at the farm, demanding her back, claiming she is a spy.
 Davy kills Cillian, and Ben is forced to join them.

-Meanwhile, Todd catches up to Viola and the two begin a journey to Farbranch, accompanied by Todd's dog, Manchee.
-During the journey, Viola reveals to Todd that she is from a large Colony Ship carrying over four thousand passengers and that her parents died during the 64 year-long journey from Earth to New World.
-Todd reveals he never knew his real parents.
-When they encounter a Spackle, Todd attempts to kill it in self-defense, but Viola stops him because it does not appear to be dangerous.
-They arrive at Farbranch, a town inhabited by men, women and children, some of whom are displeased with Todd's presence, because he is from Prentisstown.
+Meanwhile, Todd catches up to Viola and they travel to Farbranch, accompanied by Todd's dog Manchee.
+En route, she reveals she is from a Colony Ship carrying over four thousand passengers and her parents were too ill for the journey from Earth to New World.

+When they encounter a Spackle, Todd attempts to kill it, but Viola stops him as it does not appear to be dangerous.
+They arrive at Farbranch, a town inhabited by men, women, and children, some of whom are displeased with Todd's presence, as he is from Prentisstown.

-Todd discovers his mother's diary, but Viola reads it to him because he cannot.
-The diary reveals that the women were not killed by the native aliens, but rather by Prentiss and the men of Prentisstown.
-The men could not stand not knowing the thoughts of the women, when they could hear theirs, which drove them crazy.
-Angered, Todd realizes that everything he had been told was a lie.
-Prentiss and his men arrive, again demanding Viola.
-Ben tries to get Todd to surrender Viola, but Todd is upset at him for lying.
-Ben uses his Noise to create an image of Viola to distract Prentiss and his men, while Todd and Viola escape.
-Aaron chases them.
-They come upon a boat, and, as they escape, Aaron kills Manchee, further enraging Todd.
+Todd has his mother's diary, which Viola reads to him as he is illiterate.
+It reveals that the women were not killed by the Spackle, but rather by the Prentisstown men.
+They could not stand not knowing the thoughts of the women who could hear theirs, which drove them crazy.

+Prentiss and his men arrive.
+Ben tries to get Todd to surrender Viola, but he is upset with him for lying.
+Ben uses his Noise to distract Prentiss and his men with an image of Viola, while Todd and Viola escape.
+Aaron chases after them.
+They come upon a boat, but as they escape, Aaron drowns Manchee.

 The next day, Viola and Todd arrive at the ruins of the first colony ship.
-They enter it and try to send a signal to the colony ship, but the antenna is damaged, so Todd attempts to repair it.
-When Prentiss and his men arrive, Todd surrenders himself, as Prentiss is holding Ben hostage.
-Aaron goes inside to kill Viola, but she immolates him with one of her gadgets.
+There, they try to send a signal to her colony ship, but the antenna is damaged, so he attempts to repair it.
+When Prentiss and his men arrive, Todd surrenders, as he is holding Ben hostage.
+Aaron attempts to kill Viola, who immolates him with one of her gadgets.

 Todd appears, but Prentiss shoots Ben.
-Todd goes to him and, unknown to Prentiss, Ben gives him a knife.
-Todd engages Prentiss, but he uses illusions of himself to distract Todd and shoots him.
-As he is about to kill Todd, Todd uses illusions of his mother and other women, calling Prentiss a coward.
-Viola pushes Prentiss off the cliff ledge to his death.
+He goes to him and Ben slips him a knife.
+Todd engages Prentiss, who uses illusions of himself to distract Todd and shoots him.
+Before he can finish him off, Todd uses illusions of his mother and other women, calling Prentiss a coward.
+Viola pushes Prentiss off the cliff to his death.

 The colony ship appears in the sky, causing Davy and the remaining Prentisstown men to flee.

-Todd wakes up in the colony ship's medical room, almost fully healed.
-Viola takes him to meet other colonists.
+Todd wakes up in the colony ship's medical room.
+Viola says she has learned to love his planet and shows him the new colonies her people are building.